 Because of this, most people do not abuse Darvocet for its pain-relief qualities but instead to experience the high caused by the spike in dopamine that Darvocet also provides.
 Dopamine is another neurotransmitter that is located in what’s known as the “pleasure center” of the brain and causes intense feelings of euphoria when released in excess, which is what Darvocet and other opioids do.

-Recognizing the signs and behaviors associated with substances abuse and the early stages of addiction can be more difficult than people might think.
+Recognizing the signs and behaviors associated with substance abuse and the early stages of addiction can be more difficult than people might think.
 What in hindsight may seem like a clear and obvious pattern of abuse can go unnoticed in the moment, as these signs do not typically come all at once but as isolated instances of abnormal behavior.

 That being said, there are some fairly noticeable side effects common to regular, long-term Darvocet abuse, in part due to the sometimes extreme physical effects from an excess of acetaminophen, including jaundice.